EvitaKnits/Cashflow-Companion/README.md

 ### Bug Two:

 #### Issue:
-I realised that even after I was adding expenses to my Google sheet as a float rather than as a string (see solution of bug one above), I was still printing costs as '£1.5' rather than '£1.50' when reading them back for whatever function in the program.
+I realised that even after I was adding expenses to my Google sheet as a float rather than as a string (see solution of bug one above), I was still printing costs as '£1.5' rather than '£1.50' within the new expense or editing an existing expense functions.
+I had not formatted the float correctly to give the two decimal places that is the standard formatting of currency.

 #### Solution:
+I formatted the number before passing it to be printed to the terminal.
+I used this format string `{:.2f}`

 ### Unresolved Bugs